marmelab/react-admin/docs/List.md

 For instance, by default, the filter button/form combo doesn't provide a submit button, and submits automatically after the user has finished interacting with the form.
 This provides a smooth user experience, but for some APIs, it can cause too many calls.

-In that case, the solution is process the filter when users click on a submit button, rather than when they type values in form inputs.
+In that case, the solution is to process the filter when users click on a submit button, rather than when they type values in form inputs.
 React-admin doesn't provide any component for that, but it's a good opportunity to illustrate the internals of the filter functionality.
 We'll actually provide an alternative implementation to the `<Filter>` button/form combo.

 The new filter element can use the `useListContext()` hook to interact with the URI query parameter more easily.
 The hook returns the following constants: